 Categories

 Finally, if you find yourself somewhere without a brush, there are several things you can do instead of borrowing a toothbrush.
 In fact, using your finger is a better alternative than borrowing a brush.
 If you’re worried about your breath, try using a mint or mouthwash.
 Eating an apple can also improve your breath.

-To learn more about how you can avoid the risks of sharing your toothbrush in Pell City, Alabama, please don’t hesitate to contact Pell City Dental Center PC by calling 205-473-0044.
+To learn more about how you can avoid the risks of sharing your toothbrush in Pell City, Alabama, please don’t hesitate to contact Pell City Dental by calling 205-473-0044.
 Our dentist, Dr. Scott Barnett, and our team will be happy to help you keep your teeth strong and to address any concerns you have.
 We look forward to meeting with you.

+Categories